slibonati/chess-lamp/DEPLOYMENT.md

 After deployment:

-1. Verify the service is running: `docker-compose ps`
+1. Verify the service is running: `docker compose ps`
-2. Check logs: `docker-compose logs -f`
+2. Check logs: `docker compose logs -f`
 3. Start a game on Lichess
 4. Watch the lamp change colors based on turns!